Schedule a Free Consultation

 This is because there are some languages around for which there are no default translations in plugins like WooCommerce Social Login or WooCommerce Bookings.

-Unfortunately there’s no standard way to do that (at least I found none), but after some debugging inside WordPress here’s a solution that I would like to share with you:
+Unfortunately, there’s no standard way to do that (at least I found none), but after some debugging inside WordPress, I discovered a way to translate plugin from child theme—and here’s a solution I’d like to share with you.

 In order to use this, follow these steps: